Hilsa kelee

-Hilsa kelee, called the kelee shad, fivespot herring and the razorbelly, is a species of shad native to the coasts and estuaries of the Indian Ocean and the western Pacific, generally in tropical waters.
-It feeds on diatoms and dinoflagellates, and any other small plankton that it can trap in its gillrakers.
+Hilsa kelee, called the kelee shad, fivespot herring, hilsa, ilish and the razorbelly, is a species of marine ray-finned fish belonging to the family Dorosomatidae, which includes the gizzard shads and sardinellas.
+This fish is found along the coasts and estuaries of the Indian Ocean and the western Pacific, generally in tropical waters in the Bay of Bengal.
+It feeds on diatoms and dinoflagellates, and any other small plankton that it can trap in its gill rakers.
 Some individuals can reach 35 cm, but most are around 16.5 cm.
 Hilsa kelee is currently considered the only species in the genus Hilsa, although other species have been included in the genus previously.

-The species is commercially fished, with 221,899 t landed in 2000, and 35,483 t landed in 2008.